CMU-Perceptual-Computing-Lab/openpose/doc/installation_cmake.md

 sudo make install
 ```

 Once the installation is completed, you can use OpenPose in your other project using the `find_package` cmake command.
 Below, is a small example `CMakeLists.txt`.
+In order to use this script, you also need to copy `FindGFlags.cmake` and `FindGlog.cmake` into your `<project_root_directory>/cmake/Modules/` (create the directory if necessary).
 ```
 cmake_minimum_required(VERSION 2.8.7)